The Lay the Draw strategy has been used for football betting or trading for some years now.

 The name of the system, lay the draw, is a bit misleading really.

-You need to have a betting exchange account to use this system, I use Betfair (who have a £50.00 Free Bet available).
+You need to have a betting exchange account to use this system, I use the Betfair Exchange.

 If you just go into this system blindly laying the draw, then it is my firm belief that in the long run you will almost certainly lose.